 How can Megabus offer a 200 mile, four and half hour journey for less than the price of going one stop on the Tube?
-By using the same principle as the low cost airlines: Operating costs are kept to a minimum by the use of online booking.
+By using the same principle as low cost airlines: Operating costs are kept to a minimum by the use of online booking.
 It's also possible to book by phone or use an agent.

 Megabus is a ticketless service.
 When your booking is complete receive a confirmation number which serves as proof you have booked and paid.
-You give this number to the driver who ticks it off on a list and you can then get on board and take your seat.
-You can even have your confirmation number sent to a mobile phone.
+You show this number to the driver who ticks it off on a list and you can then get on board and take your seat.
+You can have your confirmation number sent to a mobile phone.

 I've travelled on Megabus quite a few times now.
 Here are some points worth highlighting.